 Western Norway (Vestlandet)

-Western Norway is one of Norway's major geographic areas: Rogaland, Hordaland, Sogn og Fjordane, and Møre og Romsdal.
-Its nature has a lot to offer.
+Western Norway is one of Norway's major geographic areas and It's nature has a lot to offer.

-This article summarizes Western Norway, which contains the following counties: Møre og Romsdal, Sogn og Fjordane, Hordaland and Rogaland.
-Bergen, Hordaland and Stavanger, Rogaland are the two largest cities in Western Norway.
-This region, which the official Visit Norway website refers to as ‘Fjord Norway’ has a variety of natural beauty, from mountains to fjords to islands, rushing waterfalls to gentle rivers and lakes.
+This article summarizes Western Norway, which contains the following counties: Møre og Romsdal, Vestland and Rogaland.
+Bergen (Vestland) and Stavanger (Rogaland) are the two largest cities in Western Norway.
+This region, which the official Visit Norway website refers to as ‘Fjord Norway’, has a variety of natural beauty, from mountains to fjords to islands, rushing waterfalls to gentle rivers and lakes.
 Western Norway's climate is such that a short trip from the milder coastal areas can bring you into a colder inland climate providing seasonal opportunities for skiing and other winter-sports.
 The summaries and links below to the counties will get you started exploring the nature of Western Norway.

-- Preikestolen (Pulpit Rock), a steep cliff offering a spectacular view, towers 604 metres above Lysefjorden and is one of the most visited toursit attractions in Norway.
-Read more about hiking Preikestolen here.
+Preikestolen (Pulpit Rock), a steep cliff offering a spectacular view, towers 604 metres above Lysefjorden and is one of the most visited toursit attractions in Norway.

-- Kjerag is a 1,110 metre tall mountain featuring Kjeragbolten (a 5-cubic-metre stone wedged in the moutain's crevasse) and Kjergafossen (among the highest waterfalls in Norway and in the world) as well as opportunities for hiking, base jumping, and climbing.
-Read more about visiting Kjerag and exploring its surrounding area here.
+Kjerag is a 1,110 metre tall mountain featuring Kjeragbolten (a 5-cubic-metre stone wedged in the moutain's crevasse) and Kjergafossen (among the highest waterfalls in Norway and in the world) as well as opportunities for hiking, base jumping, and climbing.

 How to get there